 Today, the team were out at Parafield Gardens, celebrating National Aboriginal

-and Torres Strait Islander Children’s Day
+and Torres Strait Islander Children’s Day at the Aboriginal Family Support

 Services ‘Connection to Culture Children’s Day’.